 - During Chapter 13 bankruptcy, the court oversees your finances and tries to protect your assets.
 If you took out a loan that puts your vehicle at risk, following the terms of your plan could be problematic because these loans use your vehicle as collateral.

 Chapter 7 bankruptcy also triggers an automatic stay, and during this type of bankruptcy, the court oversees the liquidation of assets to repay your creditors.
 Taking out a title loan that puts your vehicle at risk would complicate your bankruptcy.
 You would also need approval from the court.
+Chapter 7 is a more aggressive way of dealing with your debt than Chapter 7, and most lenders want nothing to do with someone who's in the process of liquidating their debts.

 If you are thinking about getting a title loan during a bankruptcy, while it might be technically possible in rare cases, it’s discouraged.
 Bankruptcy is meant to be a way to address your financial challenges and build a fresh start.
 Taking on a new debt, especially on a title loan, doesn’t necessarily align with bankruptcy goals.